 The outdoor attractions at Navy Pier are second to none, too.
 Book a boat cruise and revel in the beauty of Lake Michigan in style.
 Or get inspired by the public art and exhibition display.

-End your Navy Pier tour with a lively musical session with drinks by your side and one of the best views of the city at Miller Lite Beer Garden.
+End your Navy Pier tour with a lively musical session with drinks by your side and one of the finest views of the city at Miller Lite Beer Garden.

 Ever dreamt of standing on top of the world, high above in the clouds?
 Plan a visit to Skydeck Chicago and make it happen!